amnesica/BelugaProject/README.md

 Spring Boot Angular web application that displays one or multiple, local ADS-B feeders along with additional information on a map interface in the browser.

-Currently you can use this application out of the box with [Flightradar24](https://www.flightradar24.com/), [tar1090](https://github.com/wiedehopf/tar1090) or [AirSquitter](https://airsquitter.com/) feeders.
+Currently you can use this application out of the box with [Flightradar24](https://www.flightradar24.com/), [tar1090](https://github.com/wiedehopf/tar1090), [AirSquitter](https://airsquitter.com/) or [VirtualRadarServer](https://www.virtualradarserver.co.uk/) Rebroadcast Server feeders.
 Other ADS-B feeder can be added aswell.

 It is possible to run the application only with data from the [OpenSky-Network](https://opensky-network.org/), if you have an account there.
+Besides you can use data from [Airplanes.live](https://airplanes.live/).
 So you need no local feeders to try out the app.

 Additional information about the aircraft are added through a PostgreSQL database with content from [OpenSky-Network](https://opensky-network.org/), [Mictronics](https://www.mictronics.de/aircraft-database/) and [OurAirports](https://ourairports.com/data/).
 Mictronics data is used with [Open Data Commons Attribution License (ODC-By) v1.0](http://opendatacommons.org/licenses/by/1.0/).